skazala/aurora_project/README.md

 You can use either "aurora"/"creation2022" login/password to authorize or create your own user.

-config.php contains credentials to the database.
+* config.php contains credentials to the database.
+* aurora.sql contains the database.